petehouston/laravel-deploy-on-shared-hosting/README.md

 ## Requirements

-Before trying to deploy a Laravel/Lumen application on a shared hosting, you need to make sure that the hosting services provide a fit [requirement to Laravel](https://laravel.com/docs/5.2#server-requirements).
+Before trying to deploy a Laravel application on a shared hosting, you need to make sure that the hosting services provide a fit [requirement to Laravel](https://laravel.com/docs/5.2#server-requirements).
 Basically, following items are required for Laravel 5.2:

 * PHP >= 5.5.9
 * OpenSSL PHP Extension